sahil-kale/basilisk-actuator-control-lib/control_loop/bldc/docs/sensorless_foc.md

 \end{bmatrix}
 ```

-We recognize that if we take the norm of this 2d $\eta$ vector, which has the rotor flux in both the alpha and beta frame, we'll actually get the permenant magent flux (squared).
+We recognize that if we take the norm of this 2d $\eta$ vector, which has the rotor flux in both the alpha and beta frame, we'll actually get the permanent magnet flux (squared).

 ```math
 \|\eta(\mathbf{x})\|^2 = \eta(x_{\alpha})^2 + \eta(x_{\beta})^2 = \psi_m^2$